Latish591/simple-demo/README.md

-Hi this is Latish REpository
+Hi this is Latish Repository
 welcome you all